Robinson Crusoe (1954 film): Release

 The producers initially believed the film would be ready for distribution by December 1952, but numerous delays upset these plans.
 On October 14, 1953, the producers announced that United Artists had signed an agreement for worldwide distribution rights to the film.
 The film premiered in New York City on August 4, 1954, at the Normandie Theatre.

 Reception

 The film was Buñuel's most successful film in the United States until Belle de Jour was released in 1969.

+Review aggregator website Rotten Tomatoes gave the film a score of 100% based on 12 reviews, with an average rating of 8/10.